-I arrive at Lavander Bay, I am next to the water & I cannot see the boats because of the smoke, let alone the bridge.
+I arrive at Lavander Bay, I am next to the water and I cannot see the boats because of the smoke, let alone the bridge.
 I wonder what can be seen from my Milson’s Point, I am heading there.
 I find my beloved bay looking like a Jack the Ripper film.

-Luckily I always travel with a mask that I use on planes or in polluted cities, it is the best investment I did last year, today I test its great efficiency, I never thought I was going to use it to protect myself from the smoke of the fire that’s burning my Blue Mountains, the little koalas, kangaroos & so much wild life.
+Luckily I always travel with a mask that I use on planes or in polluted cities, it is the best investment I did last year, today I test its great efficiency, I never thought I was going to use it to protect myself from the smoke of the fire that’s burning my Blue Mountains, the little koalas, kangaroos and so much wild life.

 The smoke dispels near the bay, I walk to Luna Park to discover the Comic Walk by the water.
 There, little characters of Aussie comics live, amongst them many of May Gibbs creations.

 This morning I take the train to Alexandria, an area in Sydney.
-There’s a place where there’re a few restaurants, ice cream & other delicacies trolleys, an area to eat outdoors, a mini animal farm, to sum up, an ideal collection of places to spend some fun time called The Grounds of Alexandria.
+There’s a place where there’re a few restaurants, ice cream and other delicacies trolleys, an area to eat outdoors, a mini animal farm, to sum up, an ideal collection of places to spend some fun time called The Grounds of Alexandria.
 The surprise today is the presentation party of Frozen, full of little people everywhere.
 I feel a bit of a movie princess.

 When I get back I stopped at Mitchell Road Antique & Desing Center, a massive warehouse where they sell everything vintage.
-I love it & it’s so much fun the things I find there.
+I love it and it’s so much fun the things I find there.

 Next door there’s a Fire Station, I know strange, right?
 I’d like to buy a T-shirt or a badge but there are doing some practice, so my plan, or Ricardo’s rather, is going down the drain.

 The cafe is near the train so I am heading to the historical part I did tell you about, The Rocks.
 Opposite the port where the big cruise ships moor there’s a World Heritage little house, the 1816 Cadman’s Cottage.
-It belonged to Mr. Cadman who went from being a convict, to helmsman & finally bar tender.
+It belonged to Mr. Cadman who went from being a convict, to helmsman and finally bar tender.
 It’s the oldest residence in Sydney.

 This neighbourhood, where the convicts used to arrive, had in the 19th century a band called The Rocks Push owning the place, hence the name.
-After the bubonic plague in the 20th century they demolished many houses & created space to build the bridge, only this little cottage, some pubs, hotels, the garrison church… remained standing.
+After the bubonic plague in the 20th century they demolished many houses and created space to build the bridge, only this little cottage, some pubs, hotels, the garrison church… remained standing.

-Newton Market is the first thing I see at existing the train station in the area of the same name, in King Street, a street full of nice vibe, with colonial buildings, cool shops & street art.
+Newton Market is the first thing I see at existing the train station in the area of the same name, in King Street, a street full of nice vibe, with colonial buildings, cool shops and street art.

 Like Elizabeth’s Bookshop with such great ideas like having a blind date with a book.

-From Circular Quay I take ferry F3 to visit the equivalent of the Aussie Alcatraz, Cockatoo Island, a gaol created in 1839 when the prison in Norfolk island got too crowded, there they would lock 323 & later 500 convicts.
+From Circular Quay I take ferry F3 to visit the equivalent of the Aussie Alcatraz, Cockatoo Island, a gaol created in 1839 when the prison in Norfolk island got too crowded, there they would lock 323 and later 500 convicts.

 Afterwards it was converted in the biggest Australian shipyard of the 20th century that played an essential part in both world wars.

 The protagonist of one of the trilogies of Sarah Lark also arrived by ship, but to the neighbouring island New Zealand.
-Today I’d like to tell you about the books that follows “In the land of the Long White Cloud” called “Song of the spirits” that continues with the family saga, in this occasion the daughters of the pioneers will be the protagonists of the adventures, romance & exoticism in a distant paradise in the end of the 19th century.
+Today I’d like to tell you about the books that follows “In the land of the Long White Cloud” called “Song of the spirits” that continues with the family saga, in this occasion the daughters of the pioneers will be the protagonists of the adventures, romance and exoticism in a distant paradise in the end of the 19th century.
 As well as with the first one I really enjoyed the company of these brave women with uncertain destinies.